Mindreaders

-Mindreaders is an American game show produced by Goodson-Todman Productions (now part of Fremantle) which aired on NBC from August 13, 1979 through January 11, 1980.
+Mindreaders is an American game show produced by Goodson-Todman Productions that aired on NBC from August 13, 1979, through January 11, 1980.
 Although NBC originally agreed to a 26-week run, the network canceled Mindreaders after 22 weeks.
 The host was Dick Martin and the announcer was Johnny Olson, with Jack Narz subbing.
 The program was taped at Studio 4 at NBC in Burbank, California.

 Mindreaders was also the final new Goodson-Todman game to be developed under the supervision of co-producer Bill Todman, who died a few weeks before its premiere.

 Gameplay

 Two teams of four members competed, each consisting of three contestants and a celebrity captain; one team consisted only of men, the other only of women.
 All questions used on the show were of the yes/no type.

 Main game

 The host read a question to the three contestants on one team, and each of them locked in an answer.
 The captain predicted how each of his/her teammates answered, one at a time.
 Each correct prediction kept the team in control, but a miss allowed the captain of the opposing team to predict the responses given by any remaining members of the controlling team.
 Each correct response awarded $50 to the team of the captain who gave it, while each miss gave the money to their opponents.
 Control alternated between teams on each new question.
 The first team to reach $300 won the game and advanced to the bonus round; both teams kept any money earned in the game.